salsita/node-pg-migrate/docs/src/getting-started.md

 # creates migrations/xxx_my-first-migration.js or ts
 ```

-Open it and change contents to:
+Open it and change the contents to:

 ::: code-group